earthcubeprojects-chords/chords/bin/ssl/ssl.md

 _The following script commands assume that DOCKER_TAG, SSL_HOST and SSL_EMAIL are
 set in the environment (and in .env).
 Make sure that they are defined._

+The steps below correspond to the step numbering in the Overview.

 1. Run oppenssl to **create dummy certificates**.
 Use the certbot image for this.
    This is required because nginx, when configured for the ACME challenge, will